 8 Prioritize your hydration

 While it’s not the flashiest tip on this list, it’s worth noting that quality hydration makes a huge difference in every single aspect of our well being.
 From optimal cognitive function to radiant skin – and supporting your immune system – hydration matters!
 Make sure you’re drinking enough water (that’s half your body weight in ounces, daily), and that it’s from a trusted source.
 Sorry, but coffee, soda, and juice don’t count.
-If the water you’re drinking isn’t filtered, it might be time to upgrade that, too.
+If the water you’re drinking isn’t filtered and re-mineralized, it might be time to upgrade that, too.

 If you’re looking for an electrolyte-type drink for quick rehydration, consider skipping the commercially-available ones and making your own from simple, natural ingredients: Fresh lemon juice, sea salt, and raw honey mixed into water create a lovely electrolyte-lemonade.